What is your admissions procedure?

 What are the academic results like at College?

-This year’s IGCSE results were the best ever in the history of College, with 66 percent achieving A*-A grades and 36 percent achieving A* grades.
+2016’s IGCSE results were the best ever in the history of College, with 66 percent achieving A*-A grades and 36 percent achieving A* grades.
 31 pupils achieved an outstanding seven A*s or more.
-In the past few years, the number of A Level students achieving A*-B grades has ranged from 75 - 81 percent, with 45 - 53 percent of these A*-A grades.
+The A Level results in 2017 were also record-breaking, 82% of results were graded A*-B and 55% were graded A*-A.

 Please do not hesitate to contact the Admissions Office if you have any further queries on 01242 265 600 or email firstname.lastname@example.org.